HPV vaccine: Help your kids prevent cancer

 “Only about 20% of boys under age 18 are getting vaccinated, compared to 50% of girls,” Ramondetta says.
 “The effect is we’re seeing an epidemic of HPV-related oropharyngeal cancers in middle-age men in the U.S.”

-Complete the three-shot series
+Complete the two-shot series

 Need help remembering your child’s next shot?
 Use this chart to track your child’s HPV vaccination dates.